Deannarulz/my-slideshow-app.com/README.md

-# a slideshow by me.com
+# a website slideshow, weee.com